thinkshout/thinkshout/_case_studies/enterprise.md

   - section-description: |
       #### Above and beyond predetermined goals.

       Through cross team collaboration we worked with Enterprise to identify project goals and target audiences to determine specific metrics that would help them measure short and long-term success.
-We configured google analytics to reflect these goals prior to the website launch.
+We configured Google Analytics to reflect these goals prior to the website launch.
 After only 2 weeks, Enterprise hit or exceeded all of their target KPIs, which included:
       - 22,000 pageviews from 7,300 users
       - A 25% conversion rate
       - 37% of visitors clicked through to apply to the challenge